jordanhenshaw/Charlie-Kirk-FREEDOM/misc/projectile_footage.md

 - ChatGPT was allegedly used to approximate the physical, actual distance between the specks.
 - There is no evidence any attempt was made to place the specks in a virtual 3D environment.
 - Therefore, the 500 ft/s claim is poorly evidenced.
+- Claim that victim was wearing an earpiece at the time of the crime is definitively and conclusively and exhaustively ruled out by Exhibit 11, and a cornocopia of other high resolution photographs and videos showing no oppurtunity to add an earpiece between when the high resolution photographs were taken and the time of the crime.
+The object shown flying off the neck area could have only been the necklace, clearly evident in the photographs and videos.

 ### On Video Compression: